Here is everything

 The Cosbyte Journey

-Founded in 2016.
 Products-first since 2025.
-Nearly a decade in the market — and we mean that honestly, not as a boast.
+Years in the market — and we mean that honestly, not as a boast.

 The Real Story

-Cosbyte was founded in 2016 by two young men: Archurst Agyarko & Isaac Kintoh, running a digital services company in Ghana.
+Cosbyte was founded in 2016 by two young men: Archurst Agyarko & Isaac Kintoh, in Accra, Ghana.
 No institutional backing, no co-working space, no warm introductions.
-Client work paid the bills.
-Product experiments ran in the background.
+The early years were a long foundation and research phase — exploring product directions, building market understanding, and learning what actually works in African markets through direct observation rather than theory.

 Five product ideas were tried under the same roof.
 Two failed outright.
 One turned into a social media marketing arm, another into a trading import business.
 Neither was the answer.
 The third — a platform connecting people with work and gigs in their local context — kept pulling focus.
 That one became GigShip.